 So-called “flushable” wipes are the scourge of city water treatment systems the world over.
 And the problem is only getting worse.

 Avoid flushing them if at all possible — especially if you have septic systems.
+It isn’t worth the thousands of dollars in damages that they could potentially cause.
+Trust us.
 In the meantime, here are some other things you should never flush down the toilet.

 Is there an optimal water heater temperature?